llbit/chunky-docs/headless.md

 ---------

-Rendering a scene using the command-line interface is simple, assuming that you have set up the scene parameters and copied your scene files to the `~/.chunky/scenes` directory (or your equivalent scene directory).
+Rendering a scene using the command-line interface is simple, assuming that you have set up the scene parameters and copied your scene files to your directory (default=`~/.chunky/scenes`).

 The simplest way to render a scene is to just run the command

     chunky -render SceneName

 Replace `SceneName` with the name of your scene.
-Omitting the scene name prints a list of available scenes.
+Omitting the scene name prints a list of available scenes and the path to the current scene directory.

 Chunky will keep rendering until it reaches the target SPP or until the process is ended.
 You can terminate Chunky prematurely by hitting `Ctrl-C`.
 However,